cobilab/cpm-fcm/README.md

 # cpm+fcm

-An efficient encoder for protein sequences
+An efficient encoder for sequences of symbols using Copy Models (CPMs), and Finite-Context models (FCMs)

 ### Access ###

-It is required to clone and give permitions for running the binaries:
+It is required to clone the repository and give permitions for running the binaries:
 ```
 git clone https://github.com/cobilab/cpm-fcm.git
 cd cpm-fcm/